steady-step/GMU-2026-Spring-Semester/engh101/week08_log.md

     Previously, I made broad topics including the essence of law and the evaluation of AI judges.

-    However, following the professor's advice, I have decided to focus on AI Judges as my main theme building up the narrative
+    However, following the professor's advice, I have decided to focus on AI Judges as my main theme building up narrative from

-    from the essence of law to the problem made by human judges, and finally to evaluation of AI judges."
+    the essence of law to problem made by human judges.

  **My final topic : Is AI judge appropriate alternative for realizing the essence of law overcoming human judge's inherent limitation?**